automl/HPOlib/docs/source/manual.rst

         args, params = benchmark_util.parse_cli()
         result = myAlgo(params, **args)
         duration = time.time() - starttime
-        print "Result for ParamILS: %s, %f, 1, %f, %d, %s" % \
+        print "Result for this algorithm run: %s, %f, 1, %f, %d, %s" % \
             ("SAT", abs(duration), result, -1, str(__file__))

 As you can see, the script parses command line arguments, calls the target function which is implemented in myAlgo, measures the runtime of the target algorithm and prints a return string to the command line.
-This relevant information is extracted by the HPOlib.
+All relevant information is then  extracted by the HPOlib.
 If you write a new algorithm/wrapper script, you must parse the following call: